Skip to content

 Execute the reaction between two Atomistic structures.

 Workflow: 1.
 Transform port atoms to reaction sites via port selectors 2.
 Merge structures (or work on single copy for ring closure) 3.
 Select leaving groups from reaction sites 4.
 Create bond between reaction sites 5.
 Remove leaving groups 6.
-(Optional) Compute new angles/dihedrals 7.
+(Optional) Compute new angles/dihedrals/impropers 7.
 Return ReactionResult

 Parameters: